 Mass balance – simple estimation

 A practical estimate results from effective collection area, regional precipitation, and an efficiency factor (losses due to evaporation, overflows, filters).
 Example: If a covered area of 200 m² receives a rainfall event of 10 mm with an efficiency of 0.8, around 1,600 liters are available.
 Multiple events per week add up to the usable reserve, provided sufficient storage is available.
+First-flush diversion and screen losses should be reflected in the efficiency factor to avoid overestimation.

 Typical consumption values (guidance ranges, non-binding)